 Cash Balance.
-As of July 2, 2023, we had approximately \$20.6 million of cash and cash equivalents, of which \$6.2 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.
+As of October 1, 2023, we had approximately \$8.4 million of cash and cash equivalents, of which \$4.8 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.

 We have projected that our cash and cash equivalents will be sufficient to allow us to continue operations for the next 12 months.
-Significant changes from our current forecasts, including, but not limited to: (i) the impact of changes in worldwide and U.S. economic conditions (ii) meaningful shortfalls in projected revenue, (iii) unexpected costs or expenses, (iv) operating difficulties which cause unexpected delays in scheduled shipments, and/or (v) inflation, could require us to seek additional funding or force us to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
+Significant changes from our current forecasts, including, but not limited to: (i) the impact of changes in worldwide and U.S. economic conditions (ii) meaningful shortfalls in projected revenue, (iii) unexpected costs or expenses, (iv) operating difficulties which cause unexpected delays in scheduled shipments, (v) an inability to balance material receipts with production requirements, (vi) changes in supplier terms and/or (vii) inflation, could require us to seek additional funding or force us to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
 Any of these actions could materially harm our business, results of operations and future prospects.